SkiffyMan/RLOrbital/README.md

 step 5:
 Press F1 in game.

-If you need multiple Instances there is a launcher included that allows for one extra instance.
+If you need multiple Instances there is a launcher included that allows for this.
 In this case, launch your main instance natively on your PC first before using the Integrated Launcher.
+For more than 1 instance, press add account, and after you have launched, press delete.
+Repeat Until you have all the Rocket League processes that you want.

 [!]
 I have very little time to allocate to this project, hence the obviously rushed code and basic GUI.
 This is basically a Proof of Concept and perhaps inspiration for people to make something more advanced. [!]